Pilot Watch

 3. Can dress watches be worn as pilot watches?

 Although their military roots make pilot watches generally more laid-back, some luxury models can be worn as dress watches.
-Watches like the Rolex Air-King and IWC Big Pilot feature exquisite designs that go nicely with formal wear and provide a refined, subtle look.
+Watches like the Rolex Air-King and IWC Big Pilot feature exquisite designs that complement formal wear and provide a refined, subtle look.

 4. Why are big crowns on pilot watches?